Encyclopedia

 Aardonyx

-Aardonyx (/ahr-DON-iks/; “Earth claw”) is a genus of basal sauropodomorph dinosaur that lived during the Early Jurassic period, approximately 199 to 191 million years ago, in what is now South Africa.
+Aardonyx Aardonyx (/ahr-DON-iks/; “Earth claw”) is a genus of basal sauropodomorph dinosaur that lived during the Early Jurassic period, approximately 199 to 191 million years ago, in what is now South Africa.
 The name Aardonyx means “Earth claw,” likely referring to its strong claws and ground-dwelling nature.
-Aardonyx is an important dinosaur because it helps scientists […]
+Aardonyx is an important dinosaur because it helps […]

 Aardonyx Read Post »